 - Rash is all over the body.
 Most often, starts on the head and back.

 - Repeated crops of new chickenpox keep appearing for 4 to 5 days.
 Therefore, all 5 stages are present at same time.

-- Main complications: secondary infections from bacteria
+- Main complication: Skin infections from scratching.

 Return to School

-When to Call Your Doctor for Chickenpox
+When to Call for Chickenpox

-Call 911 If…
+Call 911 Now

-- Your child is not moving or too weak to stand
+- Not moving or too weak to stand

-Call Your Doctor Now (night or day) If
+Call Doctor Now or Go to ER

 - Your child looks or acts very sick